johnaagelv/EndlessWorlds/generate/README.md

 ## Weapons

 - type, "weapon"
-- name, gun, rifle, shotgun, bow, axe, spear, club, staff, knife, sword, taser, ...
+- name, gun, rifle, shotgun, bow, axe, spear, club, staff, knife, sword, taser, shield, armour, ...
 - position, location on the map/world (x, y, z, m)
 - location, the body part(s) that will use this item
 - weight, the burden carrying this item